PEACSC590/server/REST API.md

 **POST** Cancel Pending Sale
 `/cancel-pending-sale`

-This function cancels the pending sale of an item if the buyer decides that he no longer wants to buy the item.
+This function cancels the pending sale of an item if the buyer decides that he no numberer wants to buy the item.

 The user's user token must be provided to verify that it is actually the user.